Armin12/classification-business-data/README.md

 # classification-business-data

-Here, we have introduced a general framework for getting, cleaning, visualizing, preprocessing, and classification of business data.
+A a general framework for getting, cleaning, visualizing, preprocessing, and classification of business data

 This framework contains:

 - Different strategies to handle missing data depending on the dataset and problem
 - Standard procedures for cleaning and preprocessing of data